chrissantorelli/chrissantorelli.github.io/index.md

 - [CS-262](#) - Programming Paradigms
 - [GDD-272](#) - OOP with C# and Games
 - [ITI-236](#) - Advanced Scripting Concepts
+*Materials from previous semesters will be migrated in Summer 2025.*

 ## 🚀 Projects
 - [Project A](#) - Open-source tool for researchers.